gravitational/gravity/docs/5.x/pack.md

           name: ubuntu-library

         # Path can also accept a shell file pattern.
 In this case,
-        # it will be mounted in the telekube container under the
+        # it will be mounted in the gravity container under the
         # same path as matched on host.
         - path: /path/to/dir-???
           targetPath: /path/to/dir-???  # targetPath is required even though